sinha-rakshit/API_amazon/README.md

 ## Introduction

-The Amazon Scraper API allows you to retrieve various types of data from Amazon's website, including product details, reviews, offers, and search results.
+The Amazon Product Data API allows you to retrieve various types of data from Amazon's website, including product details, reviews, offers, and search results.
 It's built on top of Node.js and Express, and it uses the ScraperAPI service to perform web scraping in a structured manner.

 ## Features